jsjohn1951/newEs/src/content/blog/Horror with a South African Twist.md

 draft: true
 ---

-[dropcap]F[/dropcap]ans of the dark and creepy are in for a treat.
+Fans of the dark and creepy are in for a treat.
 We've already written a review of Netflix's last South African success, teen thriller series Blood and Water.
 Now, the streaming platform is serving up something a little more ominous, and still delightfully local, to thrill those in the mood for a fright: South African horror, **8**.
-[embed]https://youtu.be/D1Ru5gV6iUs[/embed] Alternatively titled **The Soul Collector** , Harold Hölscher's **8** is a moody supernatural thriller that draws much of its influence from South African folklore.
-It follows a family family that moves into a newly inherited farm, and encounters a strange character called Lazarus, who carries with him a dark, dangerous – and pretty damn creepy – secret. [caption id="attachment_5204" align="alignleft" width="342"] Keita Luna as Mary in '8' source IMDB.[/caption] The film starts off a little strange, and we're not sure what to make of it in the first ten minutes.
+[https://youtu.be/D1Ru5gV6iUs](https://youtu.be/D1Ru5gV6iUs) Alternatively titled **The Soul Collector** , Harold Hölscher's **8** is a moody supernatural thriller that draws much of its influence from South African folklore.
+It follows a family family that moves into a newly inherited farm, and encounters a strange character called Lazarus, who carries with him a dark, dangerous – and pretty damn creepy – secret. [caption id="attachment_5204" align="alignleft" width="342"] Keita Luna as Mary in '8' source IMDB.
+The film starts off a little strange, and we're not sure what to make of it in the first ten minutes.
 While some of the leading actors give a somewhat stilted and robotic performance – the script writing may be to blame here – Tshamano Sebe, who plays Lazarus, is